civboot/civlua/cmd/ele/ARCH.md

 The binding functions can directly mutate Keys, or they can emit an event which calls an action to mutate data or schedule coroutines.
-Core data is never modified by the keybinding itself, which makes logging (and replaying) user actions trivial (see `Data.bindings.loggers`) which permits recording macros/etc.
+Core data is never modified by the keybinding itself, which makes logging (and replaying) user actions trivial (see `Data.bindings.listen`) which permits recording macros/etc.

+The event can have the following special fields:
+* `mode`: if set then `keys.mode` is set to this after the event is emitted.
+  Makes `change`-like commands much simpler.